bbq-beets/chrispat-actions/tmp/docs/javascript-walkthrough.md

 Our action will print "Hello, <name>" and report the time.
 For demo purposes, if <name> is set to "Octocat", then the action will fail the workflow.

+_Note:_ we recommend starting from the [Node12 action template repo](https://github.com/actions/node12-template) for actions you intend to make public.
+This walkthrough does everything "from scratch" so you can see what's going on.
+The template comes preconfigured with a lot of nice tools ready for you.

 ## Get the tools you need

 You will need: